 Nick Ellis is dedicated to the concept of “Song” and “Melody”.
 Some people call it folk, some just call it good old fashioned song craft.
 Currently based in Liverpool, Ellis blends streetscape narrative-noir with a classic British acoustic approach.
 Using a blend of rhythmic attack and finger-quick lucidity, his sound has been described as “a conversation between Elvis Costello and John Martyn.”

-Adult Fiction is the latest album release from Ellis - his third in the space of two years - following the streetscape narrative-noir debut of Grace & Danger (April 2016) and it’s surrealist-folk follow-up, Daylight Ghosts (November 2016).
+Speakers' Corner is the latest release from Ellis - his fourth in the space of three years - following the streetscape narrative-noir debut of Grace & Danger (April 2016), it’s surrealist-folk follow-up Daylight Ghosts (November 2016) and Adult Fiction (November 2017) "a novel set to music".

 On his songwriting Ellis says: “I see my songs as chapters and scenes.
 My albums as movies and books.
 Except, in this film, these stories are true…”